The physics behind lasers: operation and uses

 Dye laser Used in biomedical research and imaging.

-Lasers are fascinating devices that produce a unique coherent light, distinguishing them from the natural light emitted by the sun or light bulbs.
+Lasers are fascinating devices that produce a unique coherent light, distinguishing themselves from the natural light emitted by the sun or light bulbs.
 This article explores the fundamental principles governing the operation of lasers, as well as their multiple applications in various fields such as research, medicine, and telecommunications.

 Operating principle of lasers